 Damages fall into one of three categories.
 Economic damages represent the expenses and financial losses associated with your injuries and accident.
 Punitive damages are awarded in a small number of personal injury lawsuits to “punish” a party for shockingly reckless conduct.

-Non-economic damages represent the pain, suffering, and anguish you experience because of what has happened to you.
+Non-economic damages represent the pain, suffering, and anguish you experience because of what has happened to you, for example, an auto collision.
 Examples of pain and suffering damages include:

 Pain and suffering damages are subjective.
 Each person experiences injuries differently.
 Two people could sustain the same injury, but their experiences could be vastly different because of other factors.